palaciod/job-scout/README.md

 **Disclaimer**: This tool is for educational and personal use.
 Always respect website terms of service and use responsibly.

 **Current Status**: This project is actively developed with a functional React web interface.
-UI elements detection may require calibration for your specific screen resolution and display scaling.
+Currently Windows-only due to native C++ automation tools.
+Cross-platform support is planned for future releases.